-A required minimum bypass flow in the Sacramento River at the Hamilton City Pump Station of 4,000 cfs would continue to be in place at all times to stabilize flows in the Sacramento River and ensure proper function of the fish screen and river gradient facility.
+A required minimum bypass flow in the Sacramento River at the Hamilton City Pump Station of 4,000 cfs would continue to be in place at all times to stabilize flows in the Sacramento River and ensure proper function of the fish screen.
 When flow in the Sacramento River is less than 4,000 cfs at the Hamilton City Pump Station, the Project would not divert.
-When flows in the Sacramento River exceed 4,000 cfs at the Hamilton City Pump Station, diversion for the Project at the Hamilton City Pump Station may occur and the rate of diversion at the Hamilton City Pump Station would be controlled by the fish screen design, regulatory restrictions, operations criteria, and irrigation demands.
-While the full diversion capacity of 2,070 cfs (Figure 2-37) may be achieved at flows of about 5,800 cfs in the Sacramento River, such high proportions of flow diverted are not likely to occur (see analyses in Chapter 5, Section 5.4.1.1 and Chapter 11, Table 11-7).
+When flows in the Sacramento River exceed 4,000 cfs at the Hamilton City Pump Station, diversion at the Hamilton City Pump Station may occur and the rate of diversion at the Hamilton City Pump Station would be controlled by and scaled to the fish screen design (Figure 2-37) until the full 1,800 cfs diversion could be achieved at flows of about 5,800 cfs in the Sacramento River.